Ponkors/personal-cv/cv.md

 ---

 ### Briefly About Myself:
 Hi, **my name is *Vlad***.
-Now I am a second year student at the *Faculty of Physics and Mathematics* in the Brest State A. S. Pushkin University. **My goal** is to create products that can understand humans an intuitive level and be understandable to users.
+Now I am a second year student at the *Faculty of Physics and Mathematics* in the Brest State A. S. Pushkin University.
+I study physics and computer science. **My goal** is to create products that can understand humans an intuitive level and be understandable to users.
 Maybe I'm a madman.
 Confident that I can change the world.
 Motivated by the story of *Steve Jobs* and *Pavel Durov*.
 > The ones who are crazy enough to think they can change the world are the ones who do. - *Steve Jobs.*

 ##### I will be glad to cooperate with your company ;)